pupilfirst/wd201-scripts/testing/husky-precommit-hook/README.md

 ## Script

-In this lesson, we will add a `pre-commit` hook to run the tests and linting automatically before each commit.
-Linting is the process of checking for anti patterns in our code.
-We have configured `ESLint` in our development setup to do this for us.
+In this lesson, we will add a `pre-commit` hook to run the tests  automatically before each commit.

 We will run these tools automatically with the help of a package called `husky`.